Kubernetes Monitoring: Golden Signals of Service Health and Performance

 Figure 4.
 Summary of Network Flows in the AOC

-In conclusion, the Netsil AOC is built from ground-up for powering observability and analytics in modern cloud applications that use APIs and services.
+In conclusion, the Netsil AOC is built from ground-up for powering observability and analytics in modern cloud applications especially those running in a Kubernetes cluster.
 The product brings together service-level KPIs and infrastructure metrics in a way that allows SREs and DevOps to efficiently measure the four golden signals of API health and performance.
-Further, the Netsil approach of using service interactions as the source-of-truth rather than code instrumentation allows seamless monitoring across internal & external APIs and fastest time-to-value.
+The Netsil approach of using service interactions as the source-of-truth rather than code instrumentation allows seamless monitoring across internal & external APIs and delivers the fastest time-to-value.

-We welcome your comments on this post and also encourage you to try the Netsil AOC at Netsil.
+We welcome your feedback and also encourage you to try the Netsil AOC at https://netsil.com/.